 While many patients experience mild discomfort during the injection, Dr. Wong and his team use a local anesthetic in the area to minimize pain.
 You may also feel some joint pain immediately following the injection, which should be completely gone within 24 hours.

 At PT Family Medicine, it’s important to us that our sports medicine services are as accessible as possible.
-We've made it easy to request an appointment – just using our to select a time that works for you, and we’ll reach out as soon as possible.
+We've made it easy to request an appointment – just using our online scheduling tool to select a time that works for you, and we’ll reach out as soon as possible.